 5 Confidence Building Games For Dogs

-Is your dog shy around strangers?
+Is your dog a bit shy around strangers?
 Do they get anxious in new situations?
 If so chances are your dog could benefit from some confidence building games.

 How Play Can Help Boost Your Dog’s Confidence

-Before we get into the confidence building games themselves let’s take a quick minute to talk about why games are so beneficial to shy and fearful dogs.
+Before we get into the confidence building games themselves let’s take a quick moment to talk about why games are so beneficial for shy and fearful dogs.
 When we understand why our dogs are so nervous to begin with it makes working on the issue easier.

 Confidence building games provide your dog something fun and meaningful to focus on.
 And games are especially beneficial for fearful dogs because they give them a chance to learn something new without having to worry about any scary consequences.
 In other words it gives them something positive to focus on in the moment, rather than worrying about the environment around them.

 Keeping situations fun and engaging for your dog by using games can help keep their mind off of the things that otherwise might cause them anxiety.